Event Management MA

 In Metronome, you’ll find some amazing facilities, jampacked with recording studios, rehearsal rooms, performances spaces, and a 400-capacity venue.

-Providing more event experience opportunities is Confetti X; a 14,000 sqft complex kitted out with world-class facilities and technology for esports and other emerging technologies.
+Providing more event experience opportunities is our esports complex; a 14,000 sqft venue kitted out with world-class facilities and technology for esports and other emerging technologies.
 It’s here where you’ll have the chance to work on esports tournaments and a range of corporate events.

-As a Confetti student, you’ll also have access to the facilities at our partner institution, Nottingham Trent University.
-The NTU City Campus is just a ten minute walk away, and boasts cafes, shops, a gym, a three-story Students’ Union building, and an art gallery.
-You’ll have full student access to the Boots Library right in the centre of the campus, fully equipped with journals, articles, books and e-resources, as well as a laptop loan service and PCs for student use.
+City Campus boasts cafes, shops, a gym, a three-story Students’ Union building, and an art gallery.
+You’ll have access to the Boots Library right in the centre of the campus, fully equipped with journals, articles, books and e-resources, as well as a laptop loan service and PCs for student use.
 There’s also a dedicated postgraduate study room at the Boots Library; a private space for postgraduate students to work and study.

-You’ll also be welcome to use the facilities at NTU’s Clifton Campus and Brackenhurst Campus, just outside Southwell.
+You can also use the facilities at Clifton Campus and Brackenhurst Campus, just outside Southwell.

 Accommodation

-Our partner institution, NTU, offers accommodation specifically for postgraduate students.
-You can find out more on their accommodation pages.
+We offer accommodation specifically for postgraduate students.
+You can find out more on our accommodation pages.

 Entry requirements